Gogoro/herland.me/content/blogs/using-momentum-as-leverage.md

 Making money and running ads - in the background.
 Humming along.

 This is what I'm talking about.
 The momentum.
-Now I've finally started to build up "legacy" that I can have to stand on while I do the next thing.
+Now I've finally started to build up "legacy" that I can stand on while I do the next thing.

-It's like walking up the stairs to get up, instead of just walking around the house over and over again.
-Finally.
-Finally I feel like I'm going up the right set of stairs, to my apartment.
+it's like having the dishwasher going while you clean the floors.
+You get parallel action going, that gives you more speed, more leverage, more momentum.